-The business objective of the Trust is to preserve invested capital and generate a steady stream of income to investors by investing in a portfolio of Prime Mortgages selected by the Mortgage Broker.
-The Trust will invest in loans secured by Real Property in Canada and, up to 50% of assets of the Trust, may be secured by Real Property in the United States.
-The Trust may also buy or sell such Prime Mortgages
+The business objective of the Trust is to preserve invested capital and generate a steady stream of income to investors by investing in a portfolio of Mortgages selected by the Mortgage Broker and secured by Real Property in Canada and the United States.
+The Trust may also buy or sell such Mortgages.